Rakshitha-cpu/CODSOFT/README.md

 > *Register a face.
 Train the model.
 Let AI recognize you — in real time.*

-A full Computer Vision pipeline for face detection and recognition, built with OpenCV's battle-tested Haar Cascade and LBPH algorithms.
+A full Computer Vision pipeline for face detection and recognition, built with OpenCV's Haar Cascade and LBPH algorithms.

 **✨ Features**
 - 📸 Live face detection via webcam